ab218/react-datatable/README.md

 REACT_APP_CONTINGENCY_URL=
 ```

 The code for these functions can be found at: https://github.com/nStudy-project/spin-cloud.
-Deploy this code with a Python Cloud Function and copy the URL into these environment variables.
+Deploy this code with a Python (3.7) Cloud Function and copy the Trigger URL into these environment variables.
+Make sure the Executed function is `process_data` and the functions are given enough memory (`Regression` and `Oneway` functions can be quite computationally expensive).

 ---